lino-framework/book/docs/dev/tables/index.rst

 =================================

-An important thing with tables is that they are independent of any user interface.
+An important thing with tables is that they are independent of any front end.
 You define them once, and you can use them on the console, in a script, in a testcase, in a web interface or in a GUI window.